CMES Colloquium Spring 2022

 Speaker/Performer: Lizzy Berk, Yale University

 Lizzy Berk is currently serving as a CMES postgraduate associate and recently received her PhD in anthropology from Yale University.
 She also pursued a certificate in gender and sexuality studies during her doctoral work, and holds an MA from Washington University in St. Louis.
 Lizzy’s work focuses on issues related to gender/sexuality, time, and subjectivity in chronic illness.
+She has published with the Journal of Material Culture, Anthropology of the Middle East, and Social Anthropology, and is currently preparing her first book manuscript for publication.

 Speaker/Performer: Lain Macgillivray, Yale University/University of Melbourne